554th RED HORSE Leads Guam’s Silver Flag

-Airmen from the 554th RED HORSE Squadron, Silver Flag Flight, pose for a group photo at Northwest Field, Guam, Sept.
-30, 2021.
+Since October 2020, the 554th RED HORSE Squadron has conducted eight different Silver Flag exercises at Northwest Field while also providing humanitarian and contingency support throughout the Indo-Pacific region.

 Silver Flag is a contingency training function dedicated to the continuing and evolving education of more than 13 different Air Force Specialty Codes from civil engineers, force support personnel and ground transportation specialists.

-(U.S. Air Force photo by Staff Sgt.
-Divine Cox)
+“We also work hand-in-hand with our joint partners within the Department of Defense as well as offering limited partner nation training,” said U.S. Air Force Senior Master Sgt.
+Robert Fitte, superintendent assigned to the 554th RED HORSE squadron.
+“With our partner nations and joint forces, Silver Flag prefers to work with their engineer forces as most of the lingo is easily conveyed regardless of the languages or services.”

+Currently, there are three USAF Silver Flag sites worldwide, but each site brings its own variations to the training given according to Fitte.

 |Date Taken: